alephdata/aleph/docs/installation.md

 An LTS version of Node.js with NPM is required before we continue.
 First you will need to install the development packages (at the moment the build tool uses Webpack 2): `npm install .`.
-If you are using Docker, none of this is not required.
+If you are using Docker, none of this is required.

 In order to build the front-end you will need to run: `make assets`.
 The front-end assets are always built when you start the application.